hoshiya4522/hoshiya4522.github.io/content/posts/Under_The_Hood/Swaping_Two_Variables_Without_A_Third_Variable__UTH.md

 color = "" #color from the theme settings
 +++

-Today when I was doom scrolling on YouTube I came accross [this](https://www.youtube.com/watch?v=Nusg5dUjR0A) video by The Primagen talking about the biggest takes on programming.
+Today when I was doom scrolling on YouTube I came accross [this video by The Primagen](https://www.youtube.com/watch?v=Nusg5dUjR0A) talking about the biggest takes on programming.
 There was a part where writing a program about swapping the values of two variables without a temporary variable was mentioned.
-I thought how it was done in C. After a quick googling I came accross [this article](https://www.javatpoint.com/c-program-to-swap-two-numbers-without-using-third-variable) and the code was kinda interesting.
+I thought how it was done in C. After a quick googling I came accross [an article from Java Point](https://www.javatpoint.com/c-program-to-swap-two-numbers-without-using-third-variable) and the code was kinda interesting.

 I'm currently learning and using C because of school.
 But before that I used Python for most of my projects.
 In python to swap the value of two variables without a third variable I use the following snippet.